bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [ ] What problem does the context API help solve? from having to drill down in multiple components, in larger apps helps increase effeciency, though can make things harder for the programmer
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Reducers take things that manipulate the store "state" and puts them in a single location, that can be triggered by dispatches found within "Actions".
+Store is a Single set of state for multiple components
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Application state is the overall state, that includes component state.
+Component state is that slice of state only "seen" and handled by a component.
+If a component does not need to pull in the whole application state, then you shouldn't for efficiency-sake.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`? instead of passing objects, we can pass through functions, allows us to put logic within the action creators
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+Context API, was easier to grasp, and I like the ability to choose what the component state sees

 ## Project Set Up